Skip to main content

 Biography

-Neil Visalvanich joined Durham University as an Assistant Professor in Comparative Politics in 2015.
-He recieved his Ph.D. from the University of California, San Diego in 2014.
-For the 2014-2015 academic year, he was a Visiting Assistant Professor at Bucknell Univerisity.
+Neil Visalvanich joined Durham University as an Assistant Professor in Political Science in 2015.
+In 2021, he was promoted to Associated Professor.
+He received his Ph.D. from the University of California, San Diego in 2014.
+For the 2014-2015 academic year, he was a Visiting Assistant Professor at Bucknell Univerisity in Pennsylvania.

 Research Groups